 The medieval buildings of the nunnery have not survived to modern times, in their place are today early modern and modern buildings.
 Three bases and two capitals of columns, coming from the refectory or the chapter house, are kept in the Museum of Central Pomerania.
 Since the Middle Ages, the church has been significantly transformed, and moreover, has lost the chancel.
-The eastern façade of the church has only the Gothic arch and the decorative sill of the former rood screen.
-On the west side there is now a neo-Gothic porch, and the whole thing is covered with a gable roof with an octagonal ridge turret.
+The eastern façade of the church has only retained a Gothic arch and a decorative parapet of the former rood screen.
+On the west side, there is now a neo-Gothic porch, and the whole is covered with a gable roof with an early modern octagonal ridge turret.
 The shafts of windows are probably also early modern.
 The renovated building now serves as an Orthodox church.

 Kubicki D., Gotyckie świątynie powiatów koszalińskiego i kołobrzeskiego, Pelplin 2001.